 - 1. Only the National Park Service makes arrangements for helicopter evacuations. - 2.
 Requests for evacuation can be made by contacting the National Park Service directly (river patrols, Lees Ferry, Phantom Ranch) or through emergency communications (satellite telephone, ground-to-air radio, or mirror flashes).
-Callers must contact Park Dispatch at (928) 638-7911 prior to contacting the Concessioner's headquarters. - 3.
+Callers must contact Park Dispatch at (928) 638-7911 prior to contacting the Concessioner's headquarters.
+If it is an emergency, the caller should ask for "SAR shift supervisor." - 3.
 When contacting aircraft by radio, be sure to provide accurate and concise information, since the message may be relayed several times before it reaches the Grand Canyon Dispatch.
 Provide information in the following order, using the emphasized phrases: - a.
 Give your location.
-State that you are a river trip requesting helicopter evacuation at RIVER MILE in the Grand Canyon National Park. - b.
+State that you are a river trip requesting helicopter evacuation at RIVER MILE ### in the Grand Canyon National Park. - b.
 Specify a CRITICAL or STABLE patient.
 This allows EMS personnel to determine priorities in the event of simultaneous requests for medical responses or bad weather. - c.
 State whether the problem is a TRAUMA or a MEDICAL. - d.
-State whether it is a COMMERCIAL river trip, a PRIVATE river trip, or a HIKER who is in need of assistance. - e.
-If there is time, ask the pilot to repeat the message so that you know he understands your situation. - 4.
+State whether it is a COMMERCIAL river trip, a PRIVATE river trip, or a HIKER who is in need of assistance. - 4.
 Satellite telephones are the most reliable method of obtaining assistance.
 However, a mirror flash is often the most reliable method of contacting aircraft, so be sure you understand how to use the mirror as a signaling device.
 Remember that the mirror flash presents problems in that no patient assessment information is relayed and your location is not certain to be reported correctly.